Black, black with white markings, grey, multicolor, tan, yellow, grey and white

 Siberian Retrievers live to exercise, so it’s essential for their mental health and wellbeing that they’re exercised daily.
 A few walks a day at around two miles each is absolute bare minimum- these dogs will demand you to take them out and about.
 Hiking and long-distance jogs are great ways to exercise your Labsky, especially if the Husky genes are more dominant.
 It’s also important to provide them with a fenced-in space to roam off-leash, as long as they can’t hop the fence and take off.

-Since these dogs are natural athletes, consider trying a canine sport with your Siberian Retriever.
+Since Siberian Husky and Labrador Retriever mixed dogs are natural athletes, consider trying a canine sport with your Siberian Retriever.
 Sports like dock jumping, freestyle frisbee, and agility are a few of many different activities to try with your dog.
 These dogs are very eager to do anything remotely active, so a canine sport is a great way to keep them content.

 It’s equally as important to exercise their minds, especially because these hybrids are quite clever.
 Puzzle toys are a great way to keep them entertained and happy indoors, but they may figure them out quickly.
 Another way to mentally exercise your Labsky is to play “hide and seek” with their favorite treats, which encourages them to sniff and forage.